 I tend to always look on the bright side of a film.
 Even if it is a really bad one.
 My opinion on a film seems to settle after a couple of weeks.
 As soon as I watch it, if I feel underwhelmed – I will go on about how bad it was.
 And if I loved it – I will go on about how great it was.
 But after two weeks, my opinion on a film settles.
 If I was taking Batman Vs Superman as an example, as soon as I came out of the cinema – I thought it was the biggest load of rubbish I had ever seen.
 But after two weeks, I chose to only remember Batman kicking ass, Wonder Woman being the best, and the Flash coming from the future, rather than remembering Doomesday.
 I still remembered the bad stuff, but I also wanted to remember the good stuff – that in the moment (when I came out the cinema) had totally been overshadowed by me hating most of the film.

-Ok, so where to start.
+So where to start?
 Upon writing this, I think I have just realised the daunting task I have set out for myself.
 But I believe that this film wasn’t completely rubbish.
 I think maybe with another director, and with a better baddie it would have been a good film.
 I just want to make clear that the only thing that is slacking in this film is the baddie.
 I do not know what they were thinking, but it has to be the worst baddie I have seen in film in a long time.
-But in defence of Green Lantern:
+But in defence of GREEN LANTERN: